Imperfect-Spectrum/todo-list/README.md

 ## Application Description
 The application was made using React, TS, Redux-Toolkit, Material-ui, Styled-components.

+The application also implements data saving between browser sessions using localstorage.

 ## How to run

 Clone this repo